mrisher/smtp-sts/mta-sts.md

 Policy Domain.
 A corresponding TXT record in the DNS alerts sending MTAs to the presence of a policy file.

-(Future implementations may move to alternate methods of policy discovery or distribution.
-See the section _Future_ _Work_ for more discussion.)

 **The MTA-STS TXT record MUST specify the following fields:**

 * `v`: (plain-text, required).
 Currently only "STSv1" is supported.